minetest-tools/mtmediasrv/readme.md

 You should not have a file called `index.mth` in the media folder, although this will not break anything, it will probably be confusing.

+Copy and edit the `mtmediasrv.yaml` file and point it at the proper webroot, socket path, and mediapath entries.
+Place it in /etc/ or ~/.config/.

 ### logging